 Examples of clean energy technology

-Clean energy technologies are renewable, less environmentally invasive ways of powering the global community.
+Clean energy technologies are renewable in nature and offer less environmentally invasive ways to power the global community.
 Some of the most common examples of clean energy sources include solar, wind, water, geothermal, bioenergy, natural gas, and nuclear power.

 The importance of clean energy technology in sustainable development